-Shafer Trail is a 38.7 mile moderately trafficked out and back trail located near Moab, UT that features beautiful wild flowers and is good for all skill levels.
+Shafer Trail is a 38.7 mile moderately trafficked out and back trail located near Moab, Utah that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for nature trips, scenic driving, and off road driving and is accessible year-round.
 Dogs are also able to use this trail.

 off road driving